johnridesabike/johnridesabike.github.io/content/software/chessahoochee/index.md

 ### Rounds

 After you make a tournament and add your players, you can create a new round.
-There is a basic interface to help you pair players, but almost always you should use the “auto-pair players” button.
-Only resort to manual pairing if the auto-pair results cause a problem.
+There is a basic interface to help you pair players, but you should almost always use the “auto-pair players” button.
+Typically, just resort to manual pairing if the auto-pair results cause a problem.

 Once the players are paired, the pairings will be listed in a numbered order.
 These numbers would typically correspond to specific tables or chess sets you have.
 The round screen provides controls to rearrange these pairings, swap players’ colors, or unpair the players.
 Of course, you can also set the result of each match.